flowagentnu/1rel-documentation/docs/Forms/forms-introduction.md

 ## Creating and Managing Forms

-To create, edit, or archive forms in 1Relation:
+To create, edit, or archive forms in FlowAgent:

 1. Navigate to the desired module and access the module settings.
 2. Proceed to the forms section.